Joalor64/FNF-SynapseEngine/docs/Home.md

 # Synapse Engine Documentation
-HEAVY Work in progress!
+The documentation is a HEAVY Work in progress!
 I'll probably try to get the basics in soon!